JSkier21/linux-max98090/README.md

 # linux-max98090
-ArchLinux repo with Linux kernel patched for better sound support for byt-max98090 devices on some Chromebooks
+ArchLinux repo with Linux kernel patched for better sound support for byt-max98090 devices on some Chromebooks.
+Starting with 4.20.1, packages will be configured for the Toshiba Chromebook2 (Swanky) running ext3, with support for USB sound, some crypto mods, and whatever else people deem worthy.
+I will leave 4.20, based on the full Arch Linux kernel, up for a little bit.
+If you would like to include other modules going forward, please post an issue request.
+Reference the config file posted (thanks to DuffyDack for providing the intiial config) for the config used.

 ## Readme